ramselTenna/swift-create-framework/README.md

+# goTenna Usage

+This tool is the only way we've found that will create an xcframework from the `radio-sdk-ios` package properly.
+The reason this has been so difficult is because of the C files/module in `GoTennaSDK_AG_C`.

+## We have tried:
+- Manually running `xcodebuild archive` and `xcodebuild -create-xcframework` on this package and while that will build the xcframework correctly, the swift-interface files aren't copied into the xcframework, and thus projects that import it can't see the interface.
+- Running the fastlane wrapper of this command `bundle exec fastlane xcframework` - same issues.
+- We even tried running the manual `xcodebuild` commands on the project that this tool creates.
+However, that doesn't work either.
+Somewhere in this tool exists the magic to get the headers or module map correct so that the xcframework is built properly with the swift-interface files.

+## Why is this fork needed?
+The `swift-create-framework` tool broke for xcode 15.
+There was a PR submitted [https://github.com/unsignedapps/swift-create-xcframework/pull/93], however, it hasn't been merged yet.
+So this fork is our own version with this PR merged and one other bug fixed, so that this can be run on xcode 15.

+---
+[Original repo readme below]

 # swift-create-xcframework

 swift-create-xcframework is a very simple tool designed to wrap `xcodebuild` and the process of creating multiple frameworks for a Swift Package and merging them into a single XCFramework.